becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 ## 3.1 Crate the connections namespace

-All IBM Connections related services are deployed inside the namespace `connections` per default.
-See the IBM documentation in case you want to change this default.
+All HCL Connections related services are deployed inside the namespace `connections` per default.
+See the HCL documentation in case you want to change this default.

 To create the namespace run: `kubectl create namespace connections`